Ashley Alexiss Unleashes Her Inner Goddess In Racy Black Lingerie Snap

 The model is praised for her body positivity and authenticity.
 After participating in the Sports Illustrated: Swimsuit’s #SISwimSearch fashion show this past July, Ashley gained recognition and popularity around the world for her stunning looks and authentic attitude.

 The model is also a huge advocate for gender equality and opportunity for women.
-When speaking with Voyage LA last year, Ashley commented on both the challenges and opportunities facing women today, stating that she believes people, not just women or men, can accomplish anything they set their mind to and that it’s about the passion, determination, and inner strength of the individual seeking a specific opportunity.
+When speaking with Voyage LA last year, Ashley commented on both the challenges and opportunities facing women today, stating that she believes people, not just women or men, can accomplish anything they set their mind to.
+It’s about the passion, determination, and inner strength of the individual seeking a specific opportunity, she said.

-The blonde bombshell also spoke about why she decided to create her own swimwear brand, Alexiss Swimwear, stating that her goal was to help women embrace self love with a variety of sizes.
+The blonde bombshell also spoke about why she decided to create her own swimwear brand, Alexiss Swimwear, stating that her goal was to help women embrace self-love with a variety of sizes.

 “Finding swimwear for a bigger chest is tough; finding swimwear for a bigger chest that’s stylish and supportive is near impossible.
 This is why I created my brand, Alexiss Swimwear.
 I work on every single design hands on as well as personally pick out the fabrics and over see the entire production to make sure the quality is the best of the best.”